CatmanFan/FriishProduce/README.md

 ## To-Do
 * ***Before releasing v1.0:***
+  [ ] Clean localization files and wiki.
+  [ ] Complete SEGA VC options list & add NEO-GEO/TG-16 VC and Flash options list.
-  * Check for additional bugs that need to be fixed and streamline code to make it more readable.
+  [ ] Check for additional bugs that need to be fixed and streamline code to make it more readable.
 * Other VC injection support to be done later:
   * Commodore 64 (needs [Custom Frodo](https://gbatemp.net/threads/custom-frodo-for-c64-vc-injection.102356/))
-  * TurboGrafx-16 CD (needs several programs to convert ISO to injectable format)=
+  * TurboGrafx-16 CD (needs several programs to convert ISO to injectable format)

 ## Credits
 This program uses the following third-party components and apps: